 - Stay in your vehicle if you’re caught in floodwaters.
 If you are caught in floodwaters, stay in the vehicle as long as possible.
 The vehicle itself will at least provide protection from debris in the water.
 If necessary, move to the roof of the vehicle until help arrives.

 - Turn around, don’t drown!
 Never drive through flooded areas.
-Flood waters may look calm on the surface, but it may be hiding fast moving water below.
+Flood waters may look calm on the surface, but they may be hiding fast-moving water below.
 It’s also extremely difficult to judge depth.

 Flash floods are fast and lethal, so preparing for them is essential to avoid injury and damage to property.
-Rather than repeatedly checking your phone for warnings, you can use a weather radio to keep you safe and up to date on the latest weather forecasts in your area.
-Local radio and television is also a good source of information if it’s available.
+Rather than repeatedly checking your phone for warnings, you can use a weather radio to keep you safe and updated on your area’s weather forecasts.
+Local radio and television is also good source of information if it’s available.

 For those looking for a good weather radio, the Midland WR300 is one of the best weather radios that receive Standard SAME and non-weather alerts using a large, easy-to-read display.
 A personal weather station will also allow you to track rainfall amounts from the comfort and safety of your home.